 No!
-The diagnosis of a concussion is based upon the athlete's history of the injury and an appropriate health-care professional's physical examination and testing.
-CT and MRI scans are rarely needed following a concussion since this is a functional injury and not a structural one.
+Concussion diagnosis is based upon the athlete's history of the injury and an appropriate health-care professional's physical examination and testing.
+CT and MRI scans are rarely needed following a concussion.
 However, they are helpful in identifying life-threatening head and brain injuries such as skull fractures, bleeding or swelling.